PhD Student, Department of Chemistry and Clare Hall

 BSc St. Stephen's College, University of Delhi

 Srijit Seal is a researcher specializing in chemoinformatics.
-His research is centred on using machine learning techniques, particularly modelling and interpretation of the Cell Painting assay, to predict drug bioactivity, safety, and toxicity.
+His research uses machine learning techniques to predict drug bioactivity, safety, and toxicity, particularly modeling and interpretation of the Cell Painting assay.
 Seal actively engages in academic outreach, promoting the understanding of Artificial Intelligence and delivering seminars on its applications in drug discovery.

 Research